aztfmod/terraform-provider-azurecaf/docs/data-sources/azurecaf_environment_variable.md

 * name - (required) Name of the environment variable.
 * fails_if_empty (optional) - Through an error if the environment variable is not set (default: false).
-* sensitive (optional) - Do not display the value in the log is the value is sensitive (default: false).

 # Attributes Reference
 The following attributes are exported:

 * id - The id of the environment variable
-* value - Value of the environment variable.
-* value_sensitive - Value (sensitive) of the environment variable.
+* value - Value (sensitive) of the environment variable.